Unemployment Insurance Appeals FAQ

 What happens after I submit my request for an appeals hearing?

 After an appeal is filed, the local office forwards the critical documents to the Appeals Bureau.
-Not all documents submitted to the local office will be forwarded, only those documents marked critical or specific documents that the local office relied on in making their determination.
+Critical documents are those that the adjudicator relied on in making the determination.

 Appeals are processed in order of date filed.